ma-chengyuan/webgpu-msm/DESIGN.md

 After building the WASM part, the rest of the submission can be built with `npx webpack --config webpack.prod.config.cjs`, or served with `yarn start`, as usual.

+If you have any trouble building,

+- Try unzipping `pkg.zip` under `src/submission/msm-wasm` to
+  `src/submission/msm-wasm/pkg`. `pkg.zip` contains the pre-built WASM binary.
+- Try https://danglingpointer.fun:4041/ which deploys a full prod build of this submission.
+Add query parameters (e.g., `?cpuWorkRatio=0`) as usual.